Speaker's Nazi veteran invite 'profoundly embarrassing' Trudeau says, as Rota faces calls to resign

 "We have here in the chamber today a Ukrainian Canadian war veteran from the Second World War who fought for Ukrainian independence against the Russians and continues to support the troops today even at his age of 98," Rota said on Friday.
 "I am very proud to say that he is from North Bay and from my riding of Nipissing—Timiskaming.
 He is a Ukrainian hero and a Canadian hero, and we thank him for all his service."

-On Sunday, the Prime Minister's Office placed responsibility for the incident on Rota, noting his office acts independently and was able to invite his own allotment of guests to Friday's address at his sole discretion.
+On Sunday, the Prime Minister's Office told reporters that Rota was able to invite his own allotment of guests to Friday's address at his sole discretion.

 "The independent Speaker of the House has apologized and accepted full responsibility for issuing the invitation and for the recognition in Parliament.
 This was the right thing to do," said PMO spokesperson Mohammad Hussain in a statement.
 "No advance notice was provided to the Prime Minister’s Office, nor the Ukrainian delegation, about the invitation or the recognition."